 - Playing Both Sides: Does this in the conflict between Superman and Brainiac in Justice League.
 Even though neither of them trust him, he puts them both in situations where they feel they need to work with him.
 He almost wins.

 - Polluted Wasteland: His entire planet.

-- Roaring Rampage of Revenge: His motive in the JLU finale is to get revenge on Superman for killing him, first by forcing him to see Earth burn then cutting his heart out with a kryptonite knife.
+- Roaring Rampage of Revenge: His motive in the JLU finale is to get revenge on Superman for killing him, first by forcing him to see Earth burn, then by cutting his heart out with a Kryptonite knife.

 - Scars Are Forever: In "Twilight," he still sports the scars Superman gave him at the end of "Legacy."

 - Storyboarding the Apocalypse: Darkseid loves doing this and is damn good at it.

 : I hope you appreciate, Kal-El, everything that happens from this point is on your head.
 The skies will rain fire, the oceans will boil, the streets run red with the blood of billions.
 Only then, when your last pitiful hope has been vanquished, will I end your life.
 Let's go